 We will examine what gives your life a sense of meaning, and use this to make plans for practicing new behaviors and gaining new experiences.
 While I do give suggestions for experiments you can try in your life that might help you shift perspectives, generally my focus is on listening and understanding you.
 I see myself as a collaborator for your self-guided change and as such I do not tend to give advice, focusing instead on helping you better understand your values and motivations.
 I would be honored to help you in getting re-acquainted with your strengths and with creating your own sense of meaning.

 I work with a broad range of clients.
 I value my work with people who have experienced oppression in some capacity, including women, trans* people, gay/lesbian/bi people, people of color, bi-cultural people, and those living with disabilities.

 Education, Licensure, and Experience: I am licensed as a psychologist in both Oregon (2963) and Washington (PY00003106).
 I completed my Doctor of Psychology degree at Nova Southeastern University (APA-accredited) in Florida in 2003.
-I have over a decade of experience providing individual psychotherapy, group counseling, couple counseling, and crisis response with clients ranging in age from 18 to 60+ and from highly varied backgrounds, mainly in university counseling center settings as well as private practice.
+I have over 15 years of experience providing individual psychotherapy, group counseling, couple counseling, and crisis response with clients ranging in age from 18 to 60+ and from highly varied backgrounds, mainly in university counseling center settings as well as private practice.
 In addition, I have provided clinical supervision to many psychology trainees.
 I have helped clients with many kinds of concerns, including but not limited to depressive and anxiety disorders, traumatic and/or oppressive experiences, people with disordered eating or substance use concerns, people with relationship difficulties, and identity exploration.
 My work as a generalist means I have a broad knowledge base and am highly adaptable.